The Books

 They didn't do anything wrong.
 Did they?
 The problem is the rule keeps moving.

 There's a rule.
 Nobody put it in writing.
 Nobody announced it.
-But everyone in the neighborhood knows it — and now the Crew's on the wrong side of it.
+But everyone around them knows it — and now the Crew's on the wrong side of it.

 Rule systems and authority legitimacy.
 The cost of non-compliance with unwritten social contracts.
 How institutions create invisible boundaries.